MicrosoftDocs/defender-docs/microsoft-365/security/defender-business/compare-mdb-m365-plans.md

 - m365-security-compliance
 ---

-# Compare Microsoft Defender for Business (preview) to Microsoft 365 Business Premium
+# Compare Microsoft Defender for Business to Microsoft 365 Business Premium

 > [!IMPORTANT]
 > Microsoft Defender for Business is now in preview, and will roll out gradually to customers and IT Partners who [sign-up here](https://aka.ms/mdb-preview) to request it.
 We will onboard an initial set of customers and partners in the coming weeks and will expand the preview leading up to general availability.
 Note that preview will launch with an [initial set of scenarios](mdb-tutorials.md#try-these-preview-scenarios), and we will be adding capabilities regularly.